F.W. Clarke Award

 The F.W.
-Clarke Medal is an annual award presented by the Geochemical Society to an early-career scientist for a single outstanding contribution to geochemistry or cosmochemistry, published either as a single paper or a series of papers on a single topic.
+Clarke Award is an annual award presented by the Geochemical Society to an early-career scientist for a single outstanding contribution to geochemistry or cosmochemistry, published either as a single paper or a series of papers on a single topic.
 The award is named after Frank Wigglesworth Clarke, one of the founding fathers of geochemistry.
 F.W.
 Clarke medal have in the past been disproportionately given to white men, though this is changing.